Depression and Suicide Awareness

 o Difficulty sleeping, either having insomnia or sleeping too much

 If you or someone you know is experiencing some of these symptoms, it is important to get help early in order to prevent symptoms from getting worse.
 The longer you wait, the worse it’s going to get.
-There is always something that can be done, so don’t be afraid to reach out for help.
-For example, speaking with a therapist, trying alternative treatments, like medical marijuana, by using a Medical Dispensary in your area, or consulting with your doctor, are just a few routes that you can take to help relieve the symptoms of your depression.
-However, these are just a handful of options that you can try, so make sure that you pick the right plan for your needs.
+There is always something that can be done; for example, speaking with a therapist or trying alternative treatments like medical marijuana, by using a Medical Dispensary in your area, are just a few routes that you can take to try to relieve the symptoms of your depression.
+With regards to medical marijuana, make sure that the marijuana that you use is from a safe and certified dispensary.
+You can find the best medical marijuana missouri residents can get by following the link, but otherwise a quick search online should tell you the best and closest dispensaries to you.
+These are just a handful of options that you can try, so research further and make sure that you pick the right plan for your needs.

 How to get help?

 o Seek help from a professional:

 - this can be your primary doctor, a therapist, social worker, or a psychiatrist. o Talk to someone you trust.
 Sometimes talking about your feelings can help you feel less alone and more supported.
 But if your symptoms persist, then it’s time to find someone who is trained to help you get better.

 Where to find help?